Disclosure: Joyfully Domestic may earn a commission for purchases made after clicking links on this page. View our disclosure policy for details.

-Over the years, I’ve tried traditional methods, Charlotte Mason, and more recently we are trying out the Classical form or method.
-I’ve been a long time supporter of the Charlotte Mason method, but wanted to change things up slightly.
+Over the years, I’ve tried classical & traditional methods, before finally settling on Charlotte Mason.
+I’ve been a long time supporter of the Charlotte Mason method and have been using the CMEC now.

 And this post will not be all inclusive to what is available out there.
 I’m just sharing the places where I have personally sourced materials from.
 And those that I do recommend based off of the method of homeschooling which you choose to do.

 If you’re brand new to homeschooling, you may like to read more about the methods of homeschooling before deciding which is best for your family.

 Many families that I know choose this method of homeschooling especially as a beginner.
 This is the method that I initially began with and I purchased many of our first books & curriculum to support this method.